bacjmklp/yellowcake/content/pages/home.md

   description: Home page
   title: Stephanie Presents
 ---
 # Welcome person of immense impact!

 Yes, that's you!

-Legacies aren't written at the end of one's life.
-They're inked in days.

-In homes, classrooms, and churches.

-On ball fields, sidewalks, mountain trails, and playgrounds.

-In businesses, hospitals, and cafes.

-Your influence can't be measured in dollars, followers, advertisers, likes, shares, retweets, awards, raises, or promotions.
-Its breadth and depth is known only by God.

 Whether your days orbit around a